 All week at the Grandstand stage you can see a variety of acts, like Brantley Gilbert, Zach Williams and I Love The 90’s, featuring Vanilla Ice.
 And of course, you’ll need to grab tickets early for the famous Demolition Derby.

 Of all the wonderful reasons to attend the Bloomsburg Fair, indulgence is likely the most often cited.
 Where else can you get a meal that consists of ribbon fries, haluski, pork chops on a stick, peanut and bacon hot dogs and a fresh rabbit sausage sandwich?

 And that’s not even counting dessert.
 You’ll find everything from fried ice cream sandwiches, fried pop tarts and apple dumplings to funnel cakes with any topping you can imagine.
 And no culinary crusade at the fair would be complete without a tall cup of blue birch beer.

-The 2019 Bloomsburg Fair will run from Friday, September 20 through Saturday, September 28.
+The 2023 Bloomsburg Fair runs from Friday, September 22 through Saturday, September 30.

 Article Updated from its Original Version Published on 9/16/2019.